 Dr. Hui Liao is the endowed Smith Dean’s Professor in Leadership and Management in the Department of Management and Organization at the University of Maryland's Robert H. Smith School of Business.
 Professor Liao received her Ph.D. in Organizational Behavior and Human Resource Management from the University of Minnesota's Carlson School of Management, and her BA in International Economics from the Renmin University of China.

-Professor Liao’s current research interests include leadership, service quality, high performance work systems, and organizational justice and inclusion.
-She has conducted field research in various cultural settings including the United States, Mainland China, Hong Kong, Taiwan, Japan, Europe, Singapore, South Korea, the UAE, and other cultural contexts, involving both small business and multinational companies’ worldwide operations.
-Her work received the Academy of Management's Dorothy Harlow Distinguished Paper Award, was featured in the American Psychological Association's Press Releases, and has appeared in the field’s top journals such as the Academy of Management Journal, Journal of Applied Psychology, Journal of Personality and Social Psychology, Organizational Behavior and Human Decision Processes, Organization Science, and Personnel Psychology.
+Professor Liao’s current research interests include leadership, proactivity and creativity, human capital, and cross-cultural management.
+Professor Liao has conducted field research in the United States, China, Switzerland, Singapore, South Korea, Japan, the UAE, and many other cultural contexts, involving both small business and multinational companies’ worldwide operations.
+Professor Liao has published numerous papers in top academic journals such as the Academy of Management Journal, Journal of Applied Psychology, Journal of Personality and Social Psychology, Organizational Behavior and Human Decision Processes, Organization Science, and Personnel Psychology.
 Her work has also appeared in popular presses such as the Harvard Business Review, and the Washington Post.

 Primary Research Areas